dynatrace-oss/barista/src/lib/formatters/README.md

 | `displayRateUnit` | `string | undefined` | `undefined` | rate unit representation to be displayed |
 | `toString()` | `string` | `-` | method returning formatted combination of `displayValue`, `displayUnit` and `displayRateUnit`  |

-### Standard use (pipe in template)
-Using pipe in template does not require calling `toString()` method.

 ### Special uses (e.g. infographics, tiles)
-It is possible to display (and style) value and unit separately - just inject pipe in your `*.ts` file and use ready-to-display fields of returned `FormattedValue` in any way you need.
+It is possible to display (and style) value and unit separately - just use appropriate formatter function that would return DtFormattedValue.
+You can either call toString() method to get simple string or get its `displayData` which contains ready-to-display fields that can be displayed separately.

 ## Count formatter